 Publications & Clinical Guidance

-NEW Management Considerations for Pregnant Patients With COVID-19 (January 7, 2021; updated from earlier versions on July 2, June 16; and April 30, 2020).
+- Management Considerations for Pregnant Patients With COVID-19 (February 2, 2021; updated from earlier versions on January 7, 2021 and July 2, June 16; and April 30, 2020).
 As we make updates to this document, we will highlight new/different content in yellow.

 SMFM issues a statement on SARS-CoV-2 Vaccination in Pregnancy (December 1, 2020)